- Written by IT Support Team

 The connection between patch management failures and security incidents is therefore direct.
 Attackers rarely need sophisticated techniques when known weaknesses remain unaddressed.

-patch governance becomes a central defensive control rather than a routine administrative task.
+For organisations managing wider IT operational risk, patch governance becomes a central defensive control rather than a routine administrative task.

 Operational Disruption Caused by Poor Patching